neilmunday/slurm-mail/tests/integration/README.md

 The `tests/integration` directory contains an automated test harness for Slurm-Mail.
 It makes use of the docker images created by the Docker files in the [docker-slurm](docker-slurm) sub directory.

+These tests can be run locally via Docker (see below).

+The [test_and_release](../../.github/workflows/test_and_release.yml) GitHub workflow executes the integration tests when:

+- new commits are pushed
+- pull requests are created
+- merges to the main branch are performed
+- new releases are created with a `v` tag

 ## Adding new Slurm version support

 When a new version of Slurm is released the Docker files in the [docker-slurm](docker-slurm) sub directory need to be updated to the new version and the images created and pushed to the `ghcr.io/neilmunday/slurm-mail` image repository.
 This is partially automated via the [slurm_version_check](../../.github/workflows/slurm_version_check.yml) and [build_docker_slurm](../../.github/workflows/build_docker_slurm.yml) workflows.